2017 Catalan independence referendum: In popular culture

 Another well known documentary about the same topic but with a more unbiased approach was Dos Catalunyas directed by Gerardo Olivares and Álvaro Longoria.

 Many books about the topic were published as well, including Operació urnes ("Operation Ballot Boxes"), explaining how the ballot boxes were distributed around Catalonia, and Dies que duraran anys ("Days That Will Last for Years"), a photo book by Jordi Borràs.
 Those two being the first and the third top-sellers in the category of non-fiction in Catalan language during the Diada de Sant Jordi of 2018.

 Several Catalan groups also composed songs specially dedicated to that day, including Agafant l'horitzó (Catching the horizon) by Txarango and Rojos y separatistas (Red and separatists) by Lágrimas de Sangre.
 Some international groups used images from the police violence during the day of the referendum in their concerts and music videos, including A Sound of Thunder and Steven Patrick Morrissey.

 On 15 June, the exhibition 55 Ballot Boxes for Freedom opened in Brussels, with artwork inspired by the ballot boxes of the Catalan referendum.

-Netflix used images from the police action during the day of the referendum to promote Black Mirror series in Spain.
+Netflix used images from the police action during the day of the referendum to promote the Black Mirror series in Spain.

-In 2020–2021
+In 2020–2024

 In February 2020, the Catalan nationalist-led government and the Spanish left-wing coalition government agreed to start a dialogue on Catalonia's political future.
 Included in Catalan nationalists' two points was a retroactive legalization of the 2017 independence referendum.
 The central government's plan aims rather at a negotiation on the region's financial and political autonomy within the current legal framework.
 Fifteen representatives began talks with a discussion of the history of the Catalan crisis.
 Despite disagreement on when it began, the two sides concurred that their common political opponent, the People's Party, bore the overall responsibility in its fight against the Statute of Autonomy.
 It was agreed that negotiations would continue, with plans for monthly meetings and plenary sessions every six months, although this has been followed by a continued internal conflict within the nationalist parties, a fraction of which wishes no dialogue beyond a new legally binding referendum.
-The COVID-19 pandemic cancelled these plans, which may resume in September 2021.
+The COVID-19 pandemic in Spain cancelled these plans.

+In the 2024 Catalan elections pro-independence parties lost control of the government.
+Spanish commentators saw this as the end of the independence "process" for Catalonia.
+An amnesty was declared for crimes committed in relationship to the referendum in the same year.